PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ## Differences between PostHog and Pendo

 ### 1. PostHog is an all-in one platform
-PostHog solves this problem by bringing all the tools engineers need to measure success, run experiments, and more, into one platform.
+PostHog brings all the tools engineers need to measure success, run experiments, and more, into one platform.
 It’s a complete, all-in-one product OS, with robust analytics, feature flagging, experimentation, session capturing, and data warehouse features.
 Pendo, on the other hand, is a more limited product which doesn’t offer many of these features and requires you to adopt other platforms, such as HotJar or LaunchDarly, in order to get comparable functionality to PostHog.

 ### 2. PostHog is built for engineers
 We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
 As such, PostHog includes many powerful features that aren’t commonly available in tools like Pendo, which are built for more general audiences.
 [Feature flags](/feature-flags), for example, aren’t something Pendo offers.